Analyzing DatChat (NASDAQ:DATS) & J2 Global (NASDAQ:JCOM)

 |N/A

-This is a breakdown of current recommendations for DatChat and J2 Global, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for J2 Global and DatChat, as provided by MarketBeat.

 |Sell Ratings